Vishwaroopam: Plot

-In New York, A psychologist conducts a session with a nuclear oncologist Nirupama, who begins to confide that hers was a marriage of convenience that provided a safe haven for pursuing her Ph.D. in the US for the past 3 years and that her husband Vishwanath aka Viz is a middle-aged Kathak teacher.
-She is also put off by Viz's effeminate bearing and is attracted to her boss, Deepankar.
-She doubts whether Viz has secrets of his own, she hires a P.I to tail him to probe grounds for divorce.
-She learns from the P.I that Viz is a Muslim.
-In a sudden turn of events, the investigator is killed in a seaside warehouse by Farukh, a prominent member of the cell led by Omar Qureshi.
+In New York City, a psychologist conducts a session with a nuclear oncologist, Nirupama, who begins to confide that her marriage was one of convenience.
+Her husband, Vishwanath, aka Viz, a Kathak teacher, has feminine behaviour, which prompted her to be attracted to her boss, Deepankar.
+She suspects that Viz has secrets of his own, and hires a P.I. to find anything to be used for divorce.
+She learns from the P.I. that Viz is a Tamil Muslim.
+The investigator is killed in a warehouse by Farukh, a prominent member of the cell led by Omar Qureshi.